smedellin90/psxemulation/Notes003/README.md

 The memory controller provides a basic DMA (Direct Memory Access) interface that allows for efficient data transfer between memory regions without CPU intervention.

+## Architectural Design Decisions

+### Cache Implementation

+The memory controller intentionally does not implement cache functionality.
+This design decision was made because:

+1. In the actual PlayStation hardware, caches are part of the CPU, not the memory controller
+2. Separating cache functionality to the CPU component results in a cleaner, more accurate architecture
+3. This separation of concerns makes the code more maintainable and easier to debug
+4. Memory operations are simplified without cache coherency management

+Cache functionality (instruction and data caches) should be implemented in the CPU component for architectural accuracy.

 ## Usage

 ### Basic Memory Access